Top 100 Trial Lawyers

 New York Penal Law § 155.30 – Grand Larceny in the Fourth Degree

-Dedicated NY Criminal Defense Lawyers Committed to Aggressively Representing Clients Charged with Felony Theft Crimes
+Dedicated NY Criminal Defense Attorneys Committed to Aggressively Representing Clients Charged With Felony Theft Crimes

 Grand Larceny in the Fourth Degree is a New York felony theft crime.
 Grand Larceny in the Fourth Degree is the next most serious theft offense after Petit Larceny, and applies in situations where the value of the goods allegedly stolen exceeds $1,000, as well as in other specific instances.
 Grand Larceny in the Fourth Degree is a Class E felony.

 Before a judge or jury can convict anyone of Grand Larceny in the Fourth Degree, the government must prove each element of the offense beyond a reasonable doubt.
-The elements of Grand Larceny in the Fourth Degree mirror those of Petit Larceny, which are:
+Grand Larceny in the 4th Degree elements mirror those of Petit Larceny, which are:

-• The defendant wrongfully took, obtained or withheld property from the rightful owner;
+1. The accused unlawfully took, obtained or withheld property from the rightful owner;

-• The defendant did so with the intent to permanently deprive the owner of their interest in the property.
+2. The accused did so with the intention to permanently deprive the owner of their property interest.

 • The property was some sort of public record;